Mersin: Modern Mersin

-Local Attractions
+Local attractions

 There are six museums within the Mersin urban area; Mersin Archaeological Museum, Mersin Atatürk Museum, Mersin Naval Museum, Mersin State Art and Sculpture Museum, Mersin Urban History Museum, Mersin Water Museum.

 In the western suburb of Viranşehir (Ruined City) the remains of the ancient city of Soli/Pompeiiopolis stand close to the sea.
 Only two colonnades dating from the 2nd or 3rd century are obvious although the outline of the agora and of a mole from the harbour can just about be made out.
+Mersin lies on the western side of Çukurova, a Turkish economic hub housing Turkey's largest seaport.
+The city also hosted the 2013 Mediterranean Games.

 The Chasms of Heaven and Hell are located in the rural region of Silifke, a district in Mersin.
 The chasms are two sinkholes that were naturally formed from underground waters melting the layer of limestone above.
 The heaven sinkhole has a small monastery located in the corner of the entrance.
 The deepest point of the sinkhole is 135 meters deep.
 The hell sinkhole is 128 meters deep.
 In mythology, there is a story of Zeus temporarily trapping Typhon in the sinkhole.

+The city has a total of three modern shopping malls, from which the Forum Mersin is the largest one.
+Mersin Marina can also be considered a shopping center with over 40 shops, apart from its main function as a marina.
+In the old city center you will find further shopping opportunities and bazaar-like shopping areas.